top of page

 • Detect urgent or sensitive conditions requiring escalation

-• Persist all data in a structured format for downstream use
+• Persist all data in a queryable format for downstream use

 • Store call transcripts, summaries, and audio recordings